kkteru/reading-comprehension/README.md

+This is the code for work in this [paper].

+## Getting started
+- If your machine doesn't have a GPU, change `tensorflow-gpu==1.4.1` to `tensorflow==1.4.1` in `requirement.txt`.
+- Run the startup script `./get_started.sh` to create a conda environment `squad`.
+This would download the GloVe word embeddings, download and pre-process SQuAD 1.1, SQuAD 2.0 and Adversarial suqad datasets (the AddSent version) and store them all in `data` directory.
+- Activate the created environment `source activate squad`.
+The main script is `main.py`.
+Youc an check all the available

+## Training the model
+- `python main.py --experiment_name=baseline --mode=train` should start training the baseline model.
+## Evaluating the model
+- `python main.py --train_dir=baseline --mode=eval` will evaluate the model (give F1 and EM scores) trained in the experiment named `baseline`.
+## Inspecting output
+- `python main.py --train_dir=baseline --mode=show_examples` will output 10 randomly selected samples of (context, question, predicted answer, true answer) for `baseline` model.

+### Attention model config
+There are couple of switches to configure thee attention mechanism for the model.
+- `--attention_model` takes two values `uni-dir` and `bi-dir`.
+- `--attention_weight` takes two values `weighted` and `unweighted`.
+### Adversarial training config
+- `--eval_squad_2` flag sets the model to train on SQuAD 2.0 datatset.
+- `--na_bias` takes two values `b` and `w` for simple-bias and aggregated-bias as described in the paper.

+# Acknowledgement
+Big shout out to authors of [cs224n-win18-squad]!
+This code is based off of it.

-# Reading comprehension
+# APPENDIX

-This task can expose the model's understanding of the language and [meaning](https://plato.stanford.edu/entries/meaning/).
+Reading comprehension task can expose the model's understanding of the language and [meaning](https://plato.stanford.edu/entries/meaning/).
 Below are some of the datasets and possible ways of how they fall short on evaluating the model's true understanding of language and meaning.

 ## Datasets
 - [Squad 1.1][1]